Popsicle-Finance/SorbettoFragola/errorMappings.md

 PG - You are not nominated for Governance
 FP - Only the pool can call this function
 RC - Reentrancy not allowed
+TS - Invalid Total Supply (needs to be bigger than zero) TML - Liquidity burn is bigger than liquidity in pool FZA - Sender cannot be the zero address
+TZA - Transfer recipient cannot be the zero address MZA - Mint account cannot be the zero address
+BZA - Burn account cannot be the zero address
+AFZA - Approve owner cannot be the zero address
+ATZA - Approve spender cannot be the zero address
+STF - Safe transfer from failed
+ST - Safe transfer failed
+SET - Safe ETH transfer failed